Family not vegan

 Please help me before it's too late!

-In fact, I was speaking with my mom about this very topic yesterday, strangely enough.
-She's been vegan since 1994-1995, and has really had no support whatsoever since the entire family and all of her friends are non-vegan.
-While everyone has come to accept her choice, in the beginning it was tough.
+She's been vegan since 1994-1995, and really had no support whatsoever since the entire family and all of her friends are non-vegan.
+While everyone has come to accept her choice, in the beginning it was really tough.

 I asked her, "Mom, when things were so difficult, why didn't you just go back to non-vegan?"
 Her answer?
 She so believed that what she was doing was right for her, that there was absolutely no shaking her from her convictions.
 She absolutely positively would not eat meat again.
 Period.
 End of the story.